EXTERNSHIPS/PRO-BONO

 C. Externship Class Requirements

-Students who are selected for a full-time Federal Agency externship will enroll in Law 655 (the graded course) and in Law 656 for the field-work portion of the externship.
-Students who are selected for the full-time Federal Judicial or West Virginia Supreme Court of Appeals externship will enroll in Law 780 (the graded portion of the course) and in Law 780A for the field work portion of the course.
-Students who enroll in the part-time Public Service Externship course will register for Law 653, which is the one-hour graded course, and Law 654 for the variable number of placement/field work credits.
+Students who are selected for a full-time Federal Agency externship will enroll in Law 655 (the graded course) and in Law 656 for field placement credit.
+Students who are selected for the full-time Federal Judicial or West Virginia Supreme Court of Appeals externship will enroll in Law 780 (the graded course) and in Law 780A for the field placement credit.
+Students who are selected for the full-time West Virginia Legislative externship will enroll in LAW 653 (the graded course) and in LAW 656 for the field placement credit.
+Students who enroll in the part-time Public Service Externship course will register for Law 653 (the graded course) and Law 654 for field placement credit.

 The externship courses will meet periodically on campus during the semester and, depending on the placement site, other course meetings will be arranged online or through distance-learning technology.
 During the field placement for each of the externship courses, students will be required to submit the following assignments to successfully complete the course requirements: